officialmatt/haskellLabSheets/README.md

 # haskellLabSheets

-Solutions to haskell lab sheets
+Solutions to the UCL first year haskell lab sheets